pflanze/xmlhub-indexer/docs/tool.md

 1. It helps contributing your own XML files to the repository.

-It is currently a command line tool meant to be downloaded and used locally.
+It is currently a command line tool meant to be downloaded and used locally (Note: currently only macOS and Linux versions available; let us know if you're a Windows user).
 While you can work without it--either with just Git and a text editor or even by using the GitLab web user interface--using the tool will make you more efficient.
 Here are the steps for how to contribute with its help.

 Note that all `xmlhub` subcommands also have help directly in the
 terminal: run `xmlhub --help` (or `xmlhub help`) for an overview over